mtougeron/k8s-pvc-tagger/README.md

 3. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `k8s-pvc-tagger/ignore: ""` will not set any tags on the EBS/EFS Volume

 4. The cmdline arg `--default-tags={"me": "touge"}` and the annotation `k8s-pvc-tagger/tags: | {"cost-center": "abc", "environment": "prod"}` will create the tags `me=touge`, `cost-center=abc` and `environment=prod` on the EBS/EFS Volume

+5. The cmdline arg `--copy-labels '*'` will create a tag from each label on the PVC with the exception of the those used by the controllers unless `--allow-all-tags` is specified.

+6. The cmdline arg `--copy-labels 'cost-center,environment'` will copy the `cost-center` and `environment` labels from the PVC onto the cloud volume.

 #### ignored tags